-Will Samson has announced details of his fifth album, Paralanguage, his first for Wichita Recordings.
+Will Samson has announced details of his fifth album, Paralanguage, his first for Wichita Recordings, which will be released 6th December.
 Samson has shared a striking video for the album’s first single “Ochre Alps”, directed by Lily Marks and Eren Kaplan.
 Of the video Samson says: “The starting point for Ochre Alps was a dream.
 In it, I found myself stuck half way up a mountain, with my foot lodged deep in the snow.
 I looked up into the distance to see other climbers reaching the top and below me was a long descent back down.
 My short analysis is that some old patterns had to be shed in order to move forward.
 The lyrics that made their way onto the final song were written after a gentle psilocybin journey in the countryside, which naturally eased its way into the song, thematically blending with the mountain dream.
 That experience is best described in the opening two lines of the track ‘I woke up into my body – deep in the silence’.
 The characters in the video are waking up into the landscape of a lucid dream.
 Much like the psilocybin experience, the characters rediscover a silent mind – giving the space to totally inhabit and celebrate their bodies.

 Paralanguage was inspired by Samson’s first – and only – experiments with psilocybin.
 For some time, following the death of his father in 2012, the British musician had suffered from mild PTSD, unable to process the grief provoked by the sudden nature of his passing, but it took him several years before he felt confident enough to explore the possibilities this popular compound was said to offer.
 Finally, he and his girlfriend retreated to the countryside for a day, and Paralanguage seeks to emulate that experience.
 Indeed, vocals for two tracks, ‘Ochre Alps’ and ‘Flowerbed’, which he’d been struggling to finish for a number of months, were written and recorded over two subsequent afternoons spent micro-dosing.